Cat. No. / ID: 9003077

 Yes.
-The heated shaker on the QIAcube can be operated independently if the QIAcube is not performing a protocol run.
-For instructions on how to operate the shaker, refer to the QIAcube User Manual, chapter 5 'Operating Procedures, section 5.7 'Operating the shaker'.
+The heated shaker on the QIAcube Connect can be operated independently if the QIAcube is not performing a protocol run.
+For instructions on how to operate the shaker, refer to the QIAcube Connect User Manual, chapter 5 "Operating Procedures", section 5.9 "Independent heater/shaker operation".

 The shaker can be used to heat and shake samples simultaneously, shake samples without heating, or heat samples without shaking.

 Use the USB flash drive that was shipped with the QIAcube Connect to transfer the protocol files to the instrument.
 Create a new folder on the USB flash drive with the name "Protocol_Upload" and copy the new protocol zip file(s) to this directory.
 Do not unzip the files.
 Make sure to use the correct directory; otherwise, the QIAcube Connect will not find the protocols.